-To finish the hole, come aboard the "Putter" boat, an electric powered shuttle that transfers golfers to and from the island green.
-As you depart from the island, the boat captain will leave you with a personalized Certificate of Achievement, commemorating the completion of this most memorable golf hole.
+To finish the hole, players board the "Putter" boat, an electric powered shuttle to ferry golfers to and from the island green.
+As you depart the island, the boat captain will leave you with a personalized Certificate of Achievement, commemorating the completion of one of the most memorable holes in golf.

 The green is large, long and narrow (160 ft. from front to back) with bunkers on the right and left.
 Check the daily pin placement carefully; club selection is critical to hit it close to the pin on this undulating green with dramatic breaks.

 Hole #16A moderate length slight dog-leg left par 4 with a large forgiving fairway.
 Long hitters must guard against the fairway bunker on the right.
 Large pines line the landing area on the right and left of the fairway.
 The approach to this small hidden green is tricky with four small bunkers in the front and grass basins in the back.

 Hole #17Another short par 4 with risks for those who choose to take a bold approach at the green.
 At only 236 from the men's standard tan tee markers, this hole beckons golfers to go for it.
 With a slight dog-leg left near the green, the hole protects itself with tall pines and a large bunker on the left which drops 15 feet below the putting surface.
 The right is protected by more tall pines, and grass basins.
 Tee shots with a smooth draw and the right club gives you an excellent shot at a sub-par score.
 The moderate sized green slopes back-to-front with a right-to-left break.